UrbanIntelligence/CS586-DS504-Spring2024/project4/README.md

 * **Time**: Timestamp of the record.

 #### Problem Definition
-Given two full-day trajectories,  you need to predict whether those two given trajectories belong to the same driver.
+Given two 100-step length sub-trajectory trajectories,  you need to predict whether those two given trajectories belong to the same driver.

 #### Evaluation
 5 days of another 100 drivers' trajectories will be used to evaluate your submission.
 And test trajectories are not in the data/ folder.
 You can construct your own validation set based on the trajectories and their corresponding labels.